ronaldgoh-cmd/skylynx-digital/docs/getting_online_beginner_guide.md

 ## 0. Orientation checklist (15 minutes)

 1. **Organize your workspace**
-   1. Create a folder on your computer named `skylynx-online`.
+   1. Create a folder on your computer named `nexacore-online`.
    2. Inside it, clone your GitHub repository:
       ```bash
       git clone https://github.com/<your-username>/<your-repo>.git